Task-4-2/Open-Licenses-data-code-and-software/resources/syllabus.md

 ## Date/Time: 19th of June 2024

-- put available from date if it is self-paced

 ## URL to Skills4EOSC platform to be added

-- where it will be available
+- The training materials will be available on Zenodo and on the Skills4EOSC learning platform
-- physical location
-- URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform
+- URL link to resources and virtual room: TO BE UPDATED

 ## Training Description